stephening/sda-church-donation-tracker/README.md

 This application as is writes all data to the local file system in xml format file.
 You can start with no data files and build up your donor database by adding donors as AG batches are entered.
 Of course donors can also be added or edited within the application.
 Donors, donations, and categories can be imported via csv files to form a starting point for the database going forward.
 There are future plans to enhance this software to work with a Microsoft SQL database backend to allow multiuser access.

+## Source code
 The Software was developed using Visual Studio 2022 in C#/WPF/.NET 6.0.
 It is written with an MVVM pattern and a simple static class for dependency injection.
-It also has numerous unit tests written to work with xunit.
+It also has, at this time, nearly 400 unit tests written to work with xunit.
 File system mocking is done by using System.IO.Abstractions and the accompanying System.IO.Abstractions.TestingHelpers.
 Current NuGet packages added:

 * CommunityToolkit.Mvvm
 * System.IO.Abstractions

 The unit test projects requires the following NuGet packages:

+* Microsoft.TestPlatform.TestHost
+* Moq
 * System.IO.Abstractions.TestingHelpers
 * xunit
 * xunit.runner.console
 * xunit.runner.visualstudio

+## Deployment
+At this time, there is no deployment method for this program.
+It is released as open source by the author with the MIT license.